 Testing and quality assurance is an important step of the web design process.
 Having a website that’s live but has broken links, spelling mistakes, messy text, unclear pictures, or web pages that don’t work well is not good.

-At this point, the website gets checked again.
-First, the team who made and put the website together checks it.
-Then, the stakeholders, both from inside the agency and outside, take a look.
+At this point, the website gets checked again for elements like page titles, social media share icons, website security, etc. First, the team who made and put the website together checks it.
+Then, the stakeholders, both from inside the agency and outside, take a look at the new site pages.

 This is when we test the website in different ways, like using various internet browsers and different types of phones or tablets.
 We might even look at it from different places on the internet.
 It’s also important to make sure the website looks and works well on multiple mobile devices.